 AWS CloudFormation is an infrastructure as code service by Amazon Web Services (AWS), available at no cost.
 It allows users to create collections of related AWS resources and provision them in an orderly and predictable fashion.
 Its main benefits are that it encourages users to document their architectures using templates, provides the ability to deploy new versions into production with minimal downtime, and enables applications to be deployed on multiple regions for high availability.

 AWS CloudFormation is an infrastructure management service.
-It allows you to provision and manages a collection of related AWS resources, such as Amazon Elastic Compute Cloud (Amazon EC2) instances and Amazon Simple Storage Service (Amazon S3) buckets.
+It allows you to provision and manage a collection of related AWS resources, such as Amazon Elastic Compute Cloud (Amazon EC2) instances and Amazon Simple Storage Service (Amazon S3) buckets.

 CloudFormation provides a single interface for launching and managing instances and other resources in an orderly and predictable fashion.
 By allowing you to configure your entire application stack through a simple JSON or YAML template, CloudFormation eliminates the need for most manual instance configuration tasks that would otherwise require SSH access to each instance.